 - How you react to bad behaviour matters

-- Your Child should know that its Bad Behaviour will have Consequences
+- Your child should know that its bad Behaviour has consequences

-You can read about each of the parenting tips mentioned above in detail.
+Read about each parenting tip mentioned above in detail below

 Parenting Tip 1.
-Start working on Child Discipline from an Early Age
+Start working on your Child’s Discipline from an Early Age

 Being disciplined is not a destination.
 It is a journey.
 Even adults have discipline issues occasionally.
-There will always be situations or occasions where everyone slips up.
+There will always be occasions where everyone slips up.
 But the important thing is that we pick ourselves up and try and do better the next time.
 Like most things in life, we learn better when we start early.
-So, we would encourage that you as a parent start focusing on inculcating discipline from a young age.
-Earlier the child gets into the cycle of discipline, the easier it will be to sustain it for the entire lifetime.
+As a parent start you should start focusing on inculcating discipline from a young age.
+Earlier the child gets into the cycle of discipline, the easier it will be to sustain it for ever.

 Parenting Tip 2.
 Set Daily Routines for effective Habit Formation

 One of the best ways to introduce children to discipline is through setting a routine.
 Routines are important for children.
-As we noted in our earlier blog on concentration in kids, routines help give a sense of structure to children.
-Routines also greatly minimize child behaviour problems.
-In a world that is completely new, children rely on routines to give them a sense of normalcy.
+As we noted in our blog on concentration, routines help give a sense of structure to children.
+In a world that is completely new and exciting, children rely on routines to give them a sense of normalcy.
 It brings predictability to a world, that can otherwise be overwhelming.
 You will greatly reduce chances of unforeseen disciplinary issues by creating a routine.
+Routines greatly minimize behavioural problems.
 We encourage you to set a routine that covers all the main activities of your child’s daily life including: